Misri Behak

 Age Structure and Child Population

 The census data reveals important insights about the village’s age composition with a population aged 0-6 years numbering 148 persons (7.42% of total population).
 The child population represents a relatively smaller proportion compared to other villages in the region, being significantly lower than the national average of 13.59% for the 0-6 age group.
-This lower percentage may suggest declining fertility rates or demographic shifts related to the village’s border location and unusual gender composition.

 According to the census data, the village has a Scheduled Caste population of 24 persons (1.20% of total population), which is slightly higher than many other villages in the region but still reflects the distinct social structure of Jammu & Kashmir where such populations remain minimal.